jpa102/ytvotes-myvideos/readme.md

 if you're the type of person to have all things in **one** place, there's this file named `allinone_data.json`

 they have their own directories because i use it to fetch the json data by their video id in the url path, example is https://raw.githubusercontent.com/jpa102/ytvotes-myvideos/main/videoids/g4vUisXDmTg/data.json

+# side comment

+if other *youtubers* have a github account and decided to share their video statistics like i did, i think it would be **great for everyone**